Emn98/D0018E_project/README.md

 # D0018E_project
-Project for D0018E given on LTU lp2
+Project part of the course D0018E given on LTU lp2 2021/2022.